-A skilled litigator with over 30 years of trial experience, Courtney B. Wilson has tried employment cases before judges, juries and arbitrators throughout Florida, appearing in all state and federal trial courts and in administrative proceedings.
-In addition, he has handled multiple appeals in the United States Supreme Court, the Circuit Courts of Appeal, and the state appellate courts throughout Florida.
+A skilled litigator with over 30 years of first chair trial experience, Courtney B. Wilson has tried employment cases before judges, juries and arbitrators throughout Florida, appearing in all state and federal trial courts and in administrative proceedings.
+In addition, he has handled multiple appeals in the United States Supreme Court, in multiple Circuit Courts of Appeal and in the state appellate courts throughout Florida.
 Courtney’s practice includes:

 - Prosecuting and defending non-compete, unfair competition and trade secret claims

 - The Employee Retirement Income Security Act (ERISA) litigation including class action

 - Defending public accommodation claims under Title III of the Americans With Disabilities Act including physical facilities and websites

 - Enforcement of arbitration agreements and class waivers

 Courtney's experience ranges from representing small employers defending single plaintiff cases to acting as lead counsel for a Fortune 10 multi-national corporation in a nationwide class action.
 Recently, Courtney successfully defended a major multi-national technology company in several class actions, and secured a precedent-setting appellate court decision holding on-demand service providers were correctly classified as independent contractors.

 Courtney chairs Littler’s Appellate Practice Group and previously chaired its Appellate Practice & Procedure Sub-Group.
 Courtney also founded Littler’s Americans with Disabilities Title III (public access) Practice Group.